AI use cases for Government: How Estonia is Leading the Way

 This will enable more accurate identification of potential fraud and streamline operations of both analysts and auditors.

-According to the OECD, AI will eventually free up nearly one-third of government agents’ time.
-Indeed, one of the major benefits of AI is its ability to enable tasks to be performed more efficiently by fewer people.
+According to the OECD, public sector AI will eventually free up nearly one-third of government agents’ time.
+Indeed, one of the major benefits of machine learning and public sector artificial intelligence is its ability to enable tasks to be performed more efficiently by fewer people.
 This is of particular interest to law and tax enforcement authorities, which are often faced with high volumes of appeals to process and limited human resources.

 AI can help create personalized learning paths for students